 Call time — Time a student must be ready to begin rehearsal, performance, etc.

-The camp schedule is available on Charms and was distributed at the April Orientation by Mr. Berard.
+The camp schedule can be found on Charms, once finalized.
+It is also typically distributed at the April Orientation.
 Camp is pretty intense, and you can expect your student to be tired (and probably a little sunburned) when he/she gets home.

 Your child should dress cool, layer as needed, wear good tennis shoes, sunglasses, hats, and sunscreen.
 Pack a lunch (or dinner for evening dates), and drink plenty of water.
 You will need a blue gallon water jug for your student.